-WASHINGTON, DC 2034 Form 10-K (Mark s One) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2019 or TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period fromt to Commission file number 000-040 065 Lancas ter Colony Co rporation xact name of registrant as specified in its s charter) Ohio 13-1955943 (State or other jurisdiction of incorporation or organization) (1.R.S.
-Employer Identification No.) 380 Polaris Parkway, Suite 400 Westerville, Ohio 43082 (Address of principal executive offices) (Zip Code) 614-224-7141 (Registrant's telephone number, including ar rea code) Securitie es registered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, without par value LANC NASDAQ Global Select Market Securitie es registered pursuant to Section 12 None (g) of the Act: Indicate by check mark if the registrant is a well-know Indicate by check mark if the registrant is not required during for the the preceding 12 months (or for such shorter period to past 90 days.
-Yes \boxtimes No \square hat the registrant was required to file y Section 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing requirement Regula e Data File required to be submitted pursuant to Rule 405 of riod that the registrant was required to submit such files).
+Form 10-K

+(Mark c One)

+$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended Ju ne 30, 2020

+or

+TRANSITION REPORT PURSUA 1934 NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+For t he transition period from to

+Commission file number 0 00-04065

+Lanca ster Colony ( Corporation

+(Exact name of registrant as specified in its charter)

+Oh (State or other 13-1955943 (1.R.S.
+Employer

+incorporation o Identification No.)

+380 Polaris Park way Suite 400

+Westerville Ohio 43082

+(Address of principe al executive offices) (Zip Code)

+(614) 224-7141

+Sacri (Registrant's telephone number, inclurities registered pursuant to Sect

+•

+Title of each class Common Stock, without par value Trading Symbol LANC Name of each exchange on which registered NASDAQ Global Select Market

+• rities registered pursuant to Sect None

+I Indicate by check mark if the registrant is a well-k n Rule 405 of the Securities Act.
+Yes ⊠ No □

+ion 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$

+during filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 to file such reports), and (2) has been subject to such filing requirements

+I Regula Indicate by check mark whether the registrant has ractive Data File required to be submitted pursuant to Rule 405 of ter period that the registrant was required to submit such files).

-See the definitions of "large accel e accelerated filer, an accelerated filer, a non-accel elerated filer," "accelerated filer," "smaller reporting , , Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company revised financial accounting standards provided pursuant to S rk if the registrant has elected not to use the extendection 13(a) of the Exchange Act. company (as defined by Rule 12b-2 of the Act).
-1 17 0 vith any new or value of Common Stock held by 2018 was \$3,315.5 million. non-affiliates of the registrant computed by refere ence to the price at which such Comr non Stock was As of August 1, 2019, there were approximately 27,492 2,000 shares of Common Stock, without par value , outstanding.
-DOCUA MENTS INCORPORATED BY REFERENCE
+, See the definitions trant is a large accelerated filer, an accelerated filer, a non-ac of "large accelerated filer," "accelerated filer," "smaller repo , , , J / Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 2 22 1 2 by check mark if the registrant has elected not to use the ext I pursuant to Section 13(a) of the Exchange Act. $\Box$ tended transition period for complying w ith any new o

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
+Yes $\square$ No $\boxtimes$

+The aggregate market value of Common Stock held by non-affiliates of the registrant computed by reference to the price at which such Common Stock was last sold as of December 31, 2019 was \$3,003.0 million.

+As of August 3, 2020, there were approximately 27,524,000 shares of Common Stock, without par value, outstanding.